SyrineNebli/fusarium-3RR-genome/README.md

 ## Data Availability
 Raw sequencing data: NCBI BioProject [PRJNA1444486](https://www.ncbi.nlm.nih.gov/bioproject/1444486)

+## Workflow Adaptation
+Parts of the bioinformatics workflow were based on the protocol described in the Nexomis Eukaryotic de novo Genome Tutorial.
+The original pipeline was modified and optimized for the present dataset and analytical objectives.

 ## Pipeline Overview
 | Step | Notebook | Description |
 |------|----------|-------------|